reddragon/is-dirty/README.md

 - Expect a lot of false positives, so use cautiously.
 Example, "Classy party" would be considered a dirty sentence because of the word "ass" in it
 - It does not understand context.
 "Sex education" might be fairly innocent and a purely intended in an academic way, would trigger off the dirty classifier.
 - Corpus is small.
 I created a lot of the corpus by hand.
 See the comment in the code to uncomment the frequency analysis printing part to get an idea of which words are getting by.

+## TODO
+- To fix the problem with the word 'classy' as I described above.
+Detect on the basis of punctuation (' ', ',', '-', etc.)
+- It will be nice to train a model where co-occurences of words in a string can be used to signal if a particular sentence might be dirty.
+The return value will be a value in the range [0, 1] instead of a boolean.
+- Connect with Google Translate to instantly get translations